rust-stuco/lectures/week6/slides.md

 # Aside: Package vs Project vs Program

-* "Package" is the only term with a formal definition in Rust
+* "Package" is the only term of these three with a formal definition in Rust
-* "Project" can mean a lot of different things, and is a formal term in an _IDE_
+* "Project" is a very overloaded term—meaningful in the context of an _IDE_
-* "Program" - ask the mathematicians
+* "Program"—ask the mathematicians

 <!-- TODO idk what to say for that last one -->